artsy/artsy.github.io/_posts/2017-02-05-Post-Mortem-Swift-at-Artsy.md

 Though it's important to note that they make tools for Apple first and then for us 3rd party devs.
 Outside influence obviously exists, but they're shipping whatever _they_ want and you can only influence that via Radars and through going to a conference once a year and talking directly to the dev tools team.
 Only the Swift language is Open Source (and [SwiftPM][swiftpm])

-There are so few well built, large developer tools for the Apple eco-system.
+There are so few well built, large developer tools for the Apple ecosystem.
 Developers are wary [of][stack] [being copied by Apple][copied] - something so prevalent that there is a common word for it, being [Sherlocked][sherlocked].
 The project I've worked on for 5 years, CocoaPods, had an announcement of being sherlocked in late-2015 - you just have to deal with it.
 The idea that only Apple should be shipping these kind of things kills community momentum.

 <center><blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Alfred, Dropbox, Snapchat, Parse, OpenGL, Objective-C… <br><br>Quite the body count this WWDC.</p>&mdash; Mattt (@mattt) <a href="https://twitter.com/mattt/status/473544723118837760">June 2, 2014</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 If you're going to build something amazing, only to have all support pulled out from under you once it gets popular because apple copied it and made it for free and with a full time team behind it - why bother?

-This makes it tough for us, as the 3rd party community, to build useful tools on the kind of scale that is normal in other developer eco-systems.
+This makes it tough for us, as the 3rd party community, to build useful tools on the kind of scale that is normal in other developer ecosystems.
 Think of Fastlane, which _needs_ a company like Twitter/Google to behind to handle the scale of usage because no-one else is fixing toolchain issues.

-This contrasts drastically with the JavaScript eco-system, check out my explaination of Jest - and compare Jest to either Quick or Specta.
+This contrasts drastically with the JavaScript ecosystem, check out my explanation of Jest - and compare Jest to either Quick or Specta.
 Then remember that only Apple has the power to do most of what Jest does.

 > Reference from JS 2017: [Jest][jest]